Guyana’s oil blocks are too large for our own good – Ramson

-Guyana’s oil blocks, now that the basin has become de-risked, are way too large for us to get the best out of it.
-That is the view of Attorney at Law, Charles Ramson, who has a master’s in Oil and Gas Management.
+Guyana’s oil blocks, now that the basin has become de-risked, are way too large for Guyana to get the best out of them.
+That is the view of Attorney-at-law, Charles Ramson, who has a Master’s Degree in Oil and Gas Management.

 He said that having such large oil blocks does not demonstrate prudent management of the resource itself.

-Ramson said, “What happens as a result is that we are unable to monetize successfully and aggressively pursue an exploration and discovery progrmme.”
+Ramson said, “What happens as a result is that we are unable to monetize successfully and aggressively pursue an exploration and discovery programme.”

 By Sir Ronald Sanders Reports are wrong in stating that eight Caribbean Community (CARICOM) countries are on a ‘blacklist’... more